How To Practice Self-Compassion & Nurture Yourself (PDF)

 1. What is self-compassion?

-Self-compassion is the practice of treating yourself with kindness and compassion, rather than with judgment, criticism, or punishment.
-In practicing self-compassion, you understand and accept your feelings.
-It means you let yourself experience negative emotions without judging or trying to change them.
-One of the easiest self-compassion practices is to write yourself a self-compassion letter.
+Self-compassion involves treating yourself with the same kindness, concern, and support you would show to a good friend.
+It is the practice of treating yourself with kindness and compassion, rather than with judgment, criticism, or punishment.
+It helps you understand and accept your feelings, and lets you experience negative emotions without judging or trying to change them.
+One of the best self-compassion practices is to write yourself a self-compassion letter.

 2. What is mindful self-compassion?